naztronaut/RaspberryPi-RGBW-Control/README.md

 The `script.js` has jQuery that calls the Flask app using simple AJAX calls.
 They assume that the path for the flask app is `/api/lr` - if you use another path, change this in the JavaScript to avoid getting 404s on your AJAX calls.
 You can also modify the API endpoints in `rgbw.py`.

-The script also utilizes [Pickr](https://github.com/Simonwep/pickr) for the color picker.
-If updates are needed, feel free to look at that repo and grab the latest.

 ##### Configurable options